PostHog/posthog.com/contents/tutorials/api-get-insights-persons.md

 ### Filtering insights

-You can filter for a specific insights by using the `short_id` params with the ID in the URL of the insight.
+You can filter for a specific insights by using the `short_id` param with the ID that comes after `/insights/` in the URL of the insight.
 This creates a request like this:

 <MultiLanguage>